detkov/BirdCLEFplus_2025/README.md

   * `lr: 3.0e-3` is the best one
 * `006-1.yaml` — `006-4.yaml` are changing `in_channels` from `1` to `3` and `pretrained` from `True` to `False`
   * `in_channels: 3` with ImageNet normaliation qorks fine
+* `011-1.yaml` — `011-3.yaml` are changing voice processing. `1` is not filtering out human voice, `2` is filtering out human voice and leave only the longest segment without voice, `3` is filtering out human voice and leaving concatenated segments without voice.
+  * `1` is the baset one based on Local AUC.
 ### Results

 | Experment name, fold | Local AUC | Public AUC | Details |